Medicare in New York

 - Senior Medicare Patrol (SMP) - These programs are created to help New York Medicare beneficiaries protect themselves from fraud through education, detection, and prevention.
 The program also educates beneficiaries about what to do in the event of an error on their billing claim.

 New York State Department of Health - The Department of Health for the state helps Medicare beneficiaries, who also qualify for Medicaid benefits, get the information and assistance they need.
 The department also supplies information about Medicare Savings Programs available to beneficiaries who cannot afford their coverage premiums.
 This would include beneficiaries who are eligible for both Medicare and Medicaid benefits, known as dual-eligible beneficiaries.

-New York Health Access - This website was formed as a partnership between the New York State Office for Aging and the New York Community Trust.
-The purpose of the website is to provide New York residents with a wealth of resources and news regarding health care options, including information about Medicare plans.
-Information is compiled by a group of New York legal experts that specialize in the area of health care.
+Elder Care Resource Center - This website was formed as a partnership between the New York State Office for Aging and the New York Community Trust.
+The purpose of the website is to provide New York residents with a wealth of resources and news regarding health-care options, including information about Medicare plans.

-Here are some interesting trends regarding Medicare in New York:
+Listed below are some facts of interest regarding Medicare in New York:

 - 3,329,495 New Yorkers received Medicare coverage in 2015.
 More than 1.25 million people enrolled in Medicare Advantage plans.
 Slightly more than 2 million individuals enrolled in Original Medicare Part A and/or Part B.

 - In 2015, more than 2.5 million Medicare beneficiaries in New York elected to have Part D prescription drug coverage either from a Medicare Prescription Drug Plan or from a Medicare Advantage plan that included prescription drug coverage in its benefits (MA-PD).
 More than 1.15 million individuals chose to receive their Part D prescription coverage by selecting a Medicare Advantage plan that included Medicare prescription drug and medical benefits.